AngangGuo/blog/content/posts/2020/Tips - Goland.md

 Press `Alt + Shift + Insert`, or go to `Edit` > click `Column Selection Mode`,
 * Mouse: click the left button and drag the mouse on the text area you want to select.
 * Keyboard: use `Shift + Arrows` to select a block

+### How to fix grammar error?
+To fix a spelling or grammar error, press `Alt+Enter` to see the list of available actions.

 ### How to run `Goland` as a lightweight editor from command line?
 You can open a file directly from command line like notepad editor without creating a project first.